hu-xiaonan/bucklingassembly-abaqus/with_substrate/README.md

 ### Step increment controls

 Because no external disturbance is applied to the structure, the assembly step (`Step-3`) can be difficult to converge initially.
 The minimum time increment should be set to a small value (e.g., 1e-10) to allow the solver to use smaller increments during the assembly process.

+Convergence issues can be frustrating.
+If you have tried all possible solutions and still cannot achieve convergence, consider switching to explicit analysis as described in [Buckling assembly with cohesive behavior](../cohesive/README.md).

 ## Modeling workflow